brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 1 bht.md

 2. "Parents are to be obeyed, so far only as is consistent with piety to God, which comes first in order."
 3. "He proves it to be right, because God has commanded it; for we are not at liberty to dispute, or call in question, the appointment of him whose will is the unerring rule of goodness and righteousness."

+### Philip Schaff:
+1. "The baptismal rite does not create, but signifies and seals, the relation to Christ."
+2. "The children are thus publicly acknowledged as ‘in Christ,’ and believing parents thus promise to regard and train them as Christian children."
+3. "The natural obligation, which is recognized by all systems of morals, comes first; the enforcement through the revealed law of God is added."

 ### Archibald T. Robertson:
 1. Right  (δικαιον).
 In Colossians 3:20 it is ευαρεστον (well-pleasing).